joealden/corum-client/README.md

 On Reacts front page, it shows that one of its main selling points is that it allows developers to write declarative UI code.
 This means that when I am developing, I do not have to worry about _how_ my components will get rendered to the [DOM (Document Object Model)](https://en.wikipedia.org/wiki/Document_Object_Model).
 I just tell React _what_ I want to render.

 ##### Functional
-Programming in a functional style helps improve code maintainability, readability, and [more]((https://en.wikipedia.org/wiki/Functional_programming)).
+Programming in a functional style helps improve code maintainability, readability, and [more](https://en.wikipedia.org/wiki/Functional_programming).
 JavaScript provides great tools to build software in a functional paradigm, this includes features such as:

 - [First-class Functions](https://en.wikipedia.org/wiki/First-class_function) - This means that JavaScript treats functions the same as any other variable.
-Functions can be passed as arguments to functions, returned from functions, assigned to variables and stored in objects and arrays.
+Functions can be passed as arguments to functions, returned from functions, assigned to variables and stored injoe objects and arrays.
 - [Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) - Allows for concise function declarations and clean [function currying](https://en.wikipedia.org/wiki/Currying).
 For example:

 ```javascript